2 Funds For A Worrisome Market

 Anyone who is not concerned about equity market valuations simply isn’t paying attention.
 I won’t rehash the many reasons why investors are (or should be) concerned about equity levels.
 All one has to do is look at the Trending Articles on this site on any given day to find multiple, well-reasoned articles urging caution for equity investors.

 “But,” you may say, “the bears keep pushing that line but the market keeps climbing.
 Market timing doesn’t work and I’ll maintain my allocation to equity. ” This is a sentiment I fully support and has been a guiding principle in my portfolio allocation strategies.
 But I cannot help but be concerned about inevitable corrections on the horizon.
-So I have, been seeking out more defensive positioning for my equity allocations: Positions that will keep me in equity while affording some protection against moderate to sharp drawdowns.
+So I have been seeking out more defensive positioning for my equity allocations: Positions that will keep me in equity while affording some protection against moderate to sharp drawdowns.

 Regular readers will consider my investment strategies as being income-focused.
 And this is true.
 But in addition to the income opportunities I own and frequently write about I also hold a conservatively managed set of positions built for capital growth.
 I tend not to write on this topic because my approach tends to the boring.
 A key element of this strategy is asset allocation with a large allocation to equity.
 For that equity allocation, I am unconcerned about dividends other than the obvious fact that dividend-paying companies tend to outperform on total return.
 At my age I look at this aspect of my investments as estate building for intergenerational wealth, but the approach would be just as appropriate, arguably more so, for a younger investor at a wealth-building stage of life.

-With this background, I want to point out two funds from AQR that have been, and look like they can continue, doing an admirable job of growing capital.
+With this background, I want to point out two funds from AQR that have been, and look like they can continue, doing an admirable job of growing capital in a range of market conditions.
 AQR is a global investment management firm built at the intersection of financial theory and practical application.
 I think it's fair to say that its focus is not on the retail investing markets.
 AQR’s clients include institutional investors such as pension funds, defined contribution plans, insurance companies, endowments, foundations, family offices and sovereign wealth funds; as well as RIAs, private banks, and financial advisers.
 AQR has over $187 billion in assets under management.
 Their focus is on research-driven insights to which they apply combinations of technology, economic intuition and rigorous risk-management.
 They stand clearly among the leaders in alternative investment strategies.

 Readers familiar with AQR will be aware that their funds typically carry seven-figure minimums and are sold to individual investors through advisers at hefty commissions.
 Don't let that stop you from continuing reading this article, however, I’ll come to a work-around on that later.
 But first, let's look at the funds: The two I want to discuss are: the AQR Long-Short Equity Fund (QLENX) and the AQR Large Cap Defensive Style Fund (AUENX).